 CLIMB's Institute for Health Professionals CNA 1 Program is an Oregon State Board of Nursing (OSBN)-approved program that consists of 80 hours of required classroom and lab skills demonstration, and 75 hours of required clinical practice in a skilled nursing facility.
 This training allows students to obtain employment in many areas of the medical field, such as assisted living facilities, intermediate care facilities, and skilled nursing facilities.

 CLIMB's Institute for Health Professionals CNA 2 Acute Care Training Program is an Oregon State Board of Nursing (OSBN)-approved program that consists of 60 hours of required classroom and lab skills demonstration, and 28 hours of required clinical practice in a hospital setting.
 This training expands upon the skills taught in CNA 1 training, allowing CNAs to perform more advanced tasks and increasing their earning power, advancement potential, and employment opportunities.
 CLIMB's Institute for Health Professionals CNA 2 training program requires that students submit an application in order to register for and attend the program.
-(PCC formerly offered an online version of this course.
-Unfortunately, this online option will not be available in the Spring 2015 term, though we plan to bring it back in the future.)
+There is also an online option available for this training, in which students view the lecture content at their own pace online, while still coming to labs and clinicals in person.

 Is it right for you?